-It was my last dive in Hawaii, but I didn’t know it yet when I entered the water.
-I was supposed to dive next at Old Airport in Kona, but as the weather deteriorated during the day, it was my final one as I had plans to go in higher altitude to visit the Volcano National Park before flying back home.
+It was my last dive in Hawaii after my manta ray night dive in Kona but I didn’t know it yet when I entered the water.
+I was supposed to dive next at Old Airport in Kona, but as the weather deteriorated during the day, it was my final one as I had plans to go to a higher altitude to visit the Volcano National Park before flying back home.

 In Big Island, it is important to go diving as early as you can, If possible after sunrise.
 The reason?
 The waves are calmer in the morning and get much bigger as the day goes by.
 Basically, when you see the surfers arriving on the beach, it is too late to go scuba diving.